carkopf/starter-hugo-academic/content/slides/antwerp.md

 2. The relevant data is too hard to interpret
 3. The relevant data is not (exclusively) located in the brain

+{{% speaker_note %}}
+- here I focus on BELIEF
+- If there are no constraints, then I can work out on the basis of brain data any and all your beliefs
+{{% /speaker_note %}}

 ---

 ### What is mind-reading?